Raidriar796/Resonite-On-Steam-Deck/README.md

 ## VR

-Yes, even this is coming soon :)
+Yes, this is coming soon :)